-Distributions to beneficiaries are calculated based on rates varying from six percent to twelve percent.
-Total annual distributions were \$17,195 for both the years ended June 30, 2017 and 2016.
-Net investment income totaled \$15,319 and \$7,086 for the years ended June 30, 2017 and 2016, respectively.
+Distributions to beneficiaries are calculated based on rates varying from 6% to 12%.
+Total annual distributions were \$16,591 and 17,195 for the years ended June 30, 2018 and 2017, respectively.
+Net investment income totaled \$11,543 and \$15,319 for the years ended June 30, 2018 and 2017, respectively.
 Annuity obligations represent the present value of expected future cash flows to be paid to the beneficiaries based on life expectancies.
 Annuity obligations are fully funded by the investments held.